vdojnov/vdojnov/README.md

 ### Hi there 👋

 Hello, my name is [Viktor Dojnov](https://www.linkedin.com/in/viktordojnov/)!
-I am currently working as a Software Engineer in Test at [Trulioo Information Services](https://www.trulioo.com/).
-My team builds and maintains internal testing frameworks and other internal testing tools.
+I am currently working as a Software Engineer at [Dapper Labs](https://www.dapperlabs.com/).

 - 🌱 I'm very interested in engineering problem solving through software design!
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/viktordojnov/)!